 With their Ampullae of Lorenzini sense forming a network of jelly-filled pores, Sharks can track down / detect electric and temperature fields in the water.
 Everything that makes noise, metallic noise, flounders e.g. sick fish, dead whales floating (or bleeding fish) or something plops in and at the surface of the water can attract them like a magnet from miles away.

 Why Great White Sharks cannot be kept in captivity?

 All methods tried by scientists and biologists to keep them into captivity failed up to date.
 There are countless theories as to why Great White Sharks have not yet been successfully bred and kept in captivity.

 Some of the theories are:

 They are open water fish and cannot be confined.
-Tagged sharks have been known to swim hundreds of kilometres within a matter of days.
-This exercise and freedom is essential to their contentment.
+Tagged sharks have been known to swim hundreds of kilometers within a matter of days.
+This exercise and freedom are essential to their contentment.

 They get depressed in captivity.
 Great White Sharks that are kept within tanks have been known to head butt their noses into the glass walls and lose their appetites.
 It has also been noted that they get increasingly aggressive in their depressed state.

 Great White Sharks are incredibly expensive to keep as they kill and eat all other creatures in their tanks.
 Aquariums would have to continuously restock a tank or dedicate an extremely large tank for the sharks to solely live (impossible as a tank would have to be kilometers long).

 They refuse to be fed by humans, leading them to either die of starvation or be released into the wild.
 As predators, great white sharks are natural hunters and need the thrill of the hunt to survive – they will not survive on already dead small fish.